Using Remix

 Under Please select Compiler Type choose _Solidity (Single file)

-For Please select Open Source License Type pick the license that matches what you selected for your contract as the SPDX-License-Identifier.
-Pick None if you followed the Solidity-recommended practice of using UNLICENSED.
+For Please select Open Source License Type pick the license that matches what you selected for your contract as the SPDX-License-Identifier

 On the next page, copy and paste your source code in the window.
 Verify that you are not a robot, and click Verify and Publish.
 You should see a success message.